Connerjm/Weather-Dashboard/README.md

 - [x] Impliment the search history, saving locally.
 - [x] Validate User input/Handle error codes from API calls.
-- [ ] Repopulate the weather cards when clicking a history entry.
+- [x] Repopulate the weather cards when clicking a history entry.
+- [ ] Refactor functions to remove redundent code.
 - [ ] Limit history entries.
 - [ ] Don't add duplicate entries in the history, just move it to the top.
 - [ ] Put the error alert in a modal?